 Unexpected Character: She's not from a Kamen Rider Series, but rather an unofficial Super Sentai series.

-Yaoi Fangirl: Squeals in delight of the video file Lovely gave her.
+Yaoi Fangirl: Squeals in delight of the video file Lovely gave her from Forbidden Fruit.

 Who Decides/Wheel of Fortune Characters